New announcement. Learn more

 Yes.
 While coaching is not a replacement for therapy, it can be very effective in helping you understand and manage the stressors that contribute to anxiety and burnout.
 Coaching provides space to reflect, explore sustainable strategies, and strengthen self-compassion so that you can recover energy, focus, and balance.

-Do You Offer Professional Coaching?
+Do You Offer Professional / Executive / Leadership Coaching?

 Yes.
 Alongside ADHD and neurodiversity coaching, I also work with professionals navigating demanding roles, stress, and burnout.
 My background as a lawyer and my experience working in senior positions in financial services mean I understand the pressures of corporate environments, heavy workloads, and leadership challenges.